 How many days in Villa La Angostura?

-Whether you’re visiting Villa La Angostura for a day or staying for week, there are no shortage of things to do.
+Whether you’re visiting Villa La Angostura for a day or staying for a week, there is no shortage of things to do.

 Some people choose to visit Villa La Angostura as a day trip from Bariloche while others will linger for a week of sunshine and lakeside relaxation.